Serhiy Pashynskyi

-Serhiy Volodymyrovych Pashynskyi (Сергі́й Володи́мирович Паши́нський; born 14 October 1966) is Ukrainian politician and statesman.
+Serhiy Volodymyrovych Pashynskyi (Сергі́й Володи́мирович Паши́нський; born 14 October 1966) is a Ukrainian politician and statesman.
 He has been a people's deputy of Ukraine of four convocations and is the chairman of the Committee on National Security and Defense Council.

 From 5 March to 20 June 2014, Pashynskyi was the acting head of the Presidential Administration of Ukraine.

 Biography

 Early years

-Serhiy Pashynskyi was born on 14 October 1966 in the village of Zirne, Berezne Raion of the Rovno Oblast.
+Pashynskyi was born on 14 October 1966 in the village of Zirne, Berezne Raion of the Rivne Oblast.

-In 1978 Serhiy Pashynskyi moved to the town of Korosten, Zhytomyr Oblast, where he graduated from high school No. 3.
+In 1978, Pashynskyi moved to the town of Korosten, Zhytomyr Oblast, where he graduated from high school No. 3.

 In 1983, after graduating from the school, he worked as a turner at the KhimMash enterprise in Korosten.

 In 1984 Pashynskyi entered the historical faculty of the Kyiv Pedagogical Institute named after A.M.Gorky (now - National Pedagogical Drahomanov University).
 While studying at the Institute he took part in public works, he also was a member of the Komsomol committee.

 In 1985 Serhiy Pashynkyi started military service in the Soviet Army in the military unit No. 23296 in Kherson.
 After completing military service, he continues to study at the institute.

 In 1991 he graduated from the institute and obtained a specialty "historian and social scientist".